Wheat Slipping Lower to Start Friday

-The wheat complex is showing weaker trade as we begin the Friday session.
-Wheat futures posted gains across the three exchanges on Thursday.
-Chicago SRW futures were up 14 to 16 cents in the nearbys to close out the day.
-KC HRW futures were 15 to 16 cents higher in the front months on the session.
-MPLS spring wheat was 9 to 10 cents in the green on the day.
-Forecasts for cold temps across the Black Sea region with little snow cover gave the market a boost.
+The wheat complex is trading with losses so far on th Friday session.
+Chicago SRW futures are down 6 to 8 cents in the nearbys on the day.
+KC HRW futures are 5 to 6 cents lower in the front months on the session.
+MPLS spring wheat is 4 to 5 cents in the red on the day.

 More news from Barchart